neutron-org/neutron-docs/docs/neutron/tokenomics/overview.md

 transactions through Neutron’s IBC fee model.
 Transaction fees are paid in NTRN or ATOM tokens.

 - 25% of the fees are sent to the hub as payment for ICS;
-- The remaining 75% are either burnt (NTRN) or sent to the Lorem (ATOM, etc.).
+- The remaining 75% are either burnt (NTRN) or sent to the Treasury (ATOM, etc.).

-## Lorem, Treasury and Distribution Contract
+## Treasury, Treasury and Distribution Contract

 There are 3 contracts that manage Neutron’s funds: